Towards an Explainable Comparison and Alignment of Feature Embeddings: Numerical Results

 \textbf{SPEC comparison of embeddings on different image and text datasets.} To check the performance of SPEC on text embeddings, we generated 10K samples from GPT-4o across different categories, including profession, object, gender, and emotion.
 We compared CLIP and RoBERTa text embeddings in Figure~\ref{fig:clip_roberta_toyexample_main} and observed that the top four clusters in CLIP focused on objects in sentences, while RoBERTa clustered based on profession and gender.
 We also noted from the UMAP visualization of the samples that the top clusters of each embedding are not well clustered by the other, indicating that they focus on different aspects of the sentences.
 We also compared CLIP with E5 and observed the same results in Figure~\ref{fig:clip_e5_toyexample} of the Appendix \ref{text_embeddings}.
 In Figure~\ref{fig:mscoco_embeddings}, we compared different image embeddings on the MS-COCO 2017 training set with ~120K samples which we discuss in the Appendix \ref{image_embeddings}.

 \textbf{Aligning embeddings using SPEC-align} In this section, we discuss how to use the SPEC-align method to align the differential kernel covariance of two embeddings.
-As observed in the comparison of CLIP and DINOv2 in Figures~\ref{fig:clip_dino_imagenette} and~\ref{fig:clip_dino_imagewoof}, DINOv2 successfully captures certain clusters that CLIP fails to distinguish.
-To enhance CLIP's performance in these tasks, we aligned CLIP with DINOv2 using the ImageNet training set.
-Specifically, we incorporated an alignment term into the CLIP loss function, as formulated in \eqref{Eq: Spec-align optimization}, and computed the gradient using \eqref{Spec-align gradient}.
-The learning parameters are detailed in the Appendix \ref{spec-align-parameters}, and additional results using Remark~\ref{Remark l2 spec-diff} are provided in Appendix~\ref{Cholesky decomposition runtime}.
+As shown in the comparison of CLIP and DINOv2 in Figures~\ref{fig:clip_dino_imagenette} and~\ref{fig:clip_dino_imagewoof}, DINOv2 captures certain clusters that CLIP fails to distinguish.
+To improve CLIP's performance, we aligned it with DINOv2 using the ImageNet training set.
+Specifically, we added an alignment term to the CLIP loss, as formulated in \eqref{Eq: Spec-align optimization}, and computed the gradient using \eqref{Spec-align gradient}.
+Learning parameters are detailed in Appendix~\ref{spec-align-parameters}, and additional results using Remark~\ref{Remark l2 spec-diff} are provided in Appendix~\ref{Cholesky decomposition runtime}.

 We provide the kernel matrices for the four clusters in this experiment in Figure~\ref{fig:spec_aling_kernels}, corresponding to the results in Figure~\ref{fig:clip_dino_imagenette}.
 Notably, the SPEC-aligned CLIP kernel captures the top four clusters based on image content rather than the overlaid text labels.
 The clusters and their UMAP visualizations are shown in Figure~\ref{fig:spec_aling_tsne_kernels}.
 To further evaluate SPEC-align’s performance, we conducted an experiment similar to \cite{dinov2}, where feature quality was assessed by training a simple classifier on a frozen backbone without fine-tuning its weights.
 In this setting, SPEC-align CLIP achieved 73.93\% top-1 accuracy on ImageNet-1K, outperforming the standard CLIP model, which reached 67.20\%.
 For reference, DINOv2 achieved 78.99\% on the same task, indicating that SPEC-align brings CLIP substantially closer to DINOv2 performance.